This podcast is a conversation with Stephanie Smith, a barrister at Arden Chambers. Stephanie represents and advises on all aspects...

 The landlord should follow the lease terms when charging you service charges.
 The service charges will usually be split between leaseholders in a property.

-Sometimes the lease may provide that the you have to pay a fair, a proper, due or reasonable amount of costs incurred by the landlord.
-Such clause often provides that the landlord’s surveyor should determine what this proportion should be.
-You can in this case, if you don’t agree with the apportionment as determined by the landlord or their surveyor, make an application to the Tribunal and challenge the apportionment for not being reasonable.
+Sometimes the lease may say that you have to pay a fair, a proper, due or reasonable amount of costs incurred by the landlord.
+Such a clause often states that the landlord’s surveyor should determine what this proportion should be.
+If this is the case with your lease, and if you don’t agree with the apportionment as determined by the landlord or their surveyor, you can make an application to the Tribunal and challenge the apportionment for not being reasonable.

 More information you might find useful: